Xia Yan (Ming dynasty): Grand Secretary

 In 1547–1548, Xia strongly supported Zeng Xian's aggressive approach towards the Mongols in Ordos and his plans for large-scale campaigns against them.
 Zeng believed that attacking in the spring, when the nomads' horses were weak after the winter, would lead to success.
 He requested 60,000 men, including cavalry, artillery, and riverine fleets.
 Initially, the Emperor showed sympathy towards the plan and requested more detailed elaboration.
 Qiu Luan, an opponent of the plan and the chief of the regional border command in Gansu subordinate to Zeng, who opposed the plan, was dismissed and arrested at Zeng's request.
 The Emperor later began to hesitate and had a hundred questionnaires printed, which were received by high-ranking officials to express their opinions on Zeng's plan.
 Overall, their opinions were cautiously in favor of the plan.
 The Emperor eventually withdrew his support for the campaign in February 1548, influenced by unfavorable omens, criticism of the plan by Weng Wanda and others, reports of discontent in Shaanxi, and a letter from the imprisoned Qiu accusing Zeng of lying and gaining support in Beijing through huge bribes given to leading dignitaries, especially Xia.
 The Emperor believed Qiu and released him from prison.
 Zeng, on the other hand, was removed from office, arrested, and executed in April 1548.
 Xia's enemies then joined forces against him, accusing him of a series of mistakes and bribery.
-As a result, the Emperor dismissed him from office and had him executed on 31 October 1548.
+The Emperor dismissed him from office and had him executed on 31 October 1548.
 The main reason for the Emperor's reaction, however, was Xia's arrogance.
 After that, Yan Song became the senior grand secretary.

 In 1567, as part of the rehabilitation of officials who had been punished during the Jiajing Emperor's reign, Xia Yan was given the posthumous name Wenmin.